samus-io/tablab-steps/steps/eUvJ6fzmSbyyTDAHMXXA1BCqfQQlt0L6rZS/en/README.md

 ## Exercise to practice :writing_hand:

-* The application below allows anyone to view the contents of any folder just by visiting its URL.
-For example, if you go to `/content/`, you'll see a list of all the files in that folder because directory listing is turned on.
+* The application below permits unrestricted viewing of folder contents via URL access.
+For instance, visiting `/content/` displays a list of all files in that directory due to enabled directory listing.
-* The goal here is to modify the `.htaccess` file using the code editor accessed via the `Open Code Editor` button and implement a custom error page.
+* The goal here is to access the code editor via the `Open Code Editor` button and edit the `.htaccess` file to prevent information disclosure caused by directory listing.
-* After making the changes, press the `Verify Completion` button to confirm that the exercise has been completed.
+* Once the changes are made, press the `Verify Completion` button to confirm the exercise has been completed.

   @@ExerciseBox@@